Indiana

 Student Funding

-Vouchers are worth up to 90 percent of the state per-student spending amount for the sending school district.
+Vouchers are worth up to 90% of the state per-student spending amount for the sending school district.
 Families can supplement vouchers with additional funds.
-Students eligible to receive district-allocated special education funds are now eligible to use those funds for special education services at a voucher-accepting school.
+Students eligible to receive additional district-allocated special education funds are also eligible to use those funds for special education services at a voucher-accepting school.
+Any qualifying Indiana K–12 student that wishes to participate may receive funding.

 Student Eligibility

-To receive a Choice Scholarship, children must be between ages five and 22 and must be from families that earn up to 400 percent of the amount required for the individual to qualify for the federal free and reduced-price lunch program ($222,000 for a family of four in 2023–24).
+About 98% of Indiana’s students are eligible for a scholarship.
+To receive a Choice Scholarship, children must be between ages 5 and 21 and must be from families that earn up to 400% of the amount required for the individual to qualify for the federal Free and Reduced-Price Lunch Program (FRL) ($230,880 for a family of four in 2024–2025).

 EdChoice Expert Feedback